shader-slang/spec/proposals/024-any-dyn-types.md

 ### Language Version

-We introduce Slang language version 2026, which can be enabled with compiler flag -lang 2026.
-By default, the compiler assumes language version 2025.
-Many breaking changes in this proposal is behind language version 2026.
+The new syntax and type checking rules are introduced to Slang language version 2026, which can be enabled with compiler flag -lang 2026.
+By default, the compiler assumes language version 2025 so existing code will continue to compile.

 ### Dynamic interface types